pi-hole/docs/docs/ftldns/telnet-api.md

  date 2017-03-26 13:10:43 +0200
  ```

-- `>dbstats` : Get some statistics about the FTL long-term storage database (this request may take some time for processing in case of a large database file)
+- `>dbstats` : Get some statistics about `FTL`'s' long-term storage database (this request may take some time for processing in case of a large database file)
  ```
  queries in database: 2700304
  database filesize: 199.20 MB